-This step is an exercise that identifies your coding potential which shows us your technical aptitude for the role.
-As with the strengths assessment, try to complete this all in one sitting.
-Once it’s completed you’ll receive an email with the outcome and next steps.
+This step identifies your coding potential which shows us your technical aptitude for the role.
+As with the strengths assessment, try to complete this in one sitting.
+Once it’s completed, you’ll receive an email with the outcome and next steps.

-Do I need to provide references prior to joining the academy?
+Do I need to provide references prior to joining QA Talent?

-When onboarding, you will be sent a number of documents.
-One of these forms (the personal details form) will ask for 5 years' reference history.
+When starting with QA you will be asked to complete a number of onboarding forms.
+One section will ask you to provide 5 years' reference history.

-We have to provide 5 years unbroken reference history for security clearance so it is very important that you provide these details at this stage.
-If your employment or academic references do not cover 5 years we can accept Job Seeker’s Allowance letters.
+We must obtain 5 years of references for security clearance, so it is very important that you provide these details at this stage.
+If your employment or academic references do not cover 5 years, we can accept Job Seeker’s Allowance letters.
 If you have any gaps longer than 3 months that you cannot cover with references or job seekers allowance, we will request a personal reference.
 A personal reference must be someone that has known you for 10 years and is not related to you.